- Member Resources

 To ensure that our providers have the tools necessary for constant evaluation and improvement of patient care, our comprehensive Quality Management Program includes physician and staff education, hands-on training on the ACO 34 clinical metrics used in the Medicare Shared Savings Program, ACO 34 data abstraction and GPRO submission, CAHPS Patient Survey process, provider scorecards that include performance benchmarks for driving process improvement, and quarterly high risk patient reports.
 This program also includes data analysis to assist in enhancing practice clinical workflows that support quality metrics and improve patient care.

-If you are interested in joining MD Value Care, please contact MDVC Administrator Tiffany Lange.
+If you are interested in joining MD Value Care, please contact the MDVC Administrator.